izwb003/CineIA_CLI/README.md

 ### Usage
 This tool accepts IAB resources from Interoperable Master Format (IMF) packages as input.
 The input content needs to comply with [Dolby Atmos® IMF IAB Interoperability Guidelines](https://professionalsupport.dolby.com/s/article/Dolby-Atmos-IMF-IAB-interoperability-guidelines?language=en_US).
 Most Dolby Atmos® renderer can generate such files.

-**Notice: Please ensure that the parameters such as loudness of your input content have been adjusted correctly.
-Tools like [DCP-o-matic 2](https://dcpomatic.com/) cannot directly adjust the gain of Atmos assets.**
+*Notice: Please ensure that the parameters such as loudness of your input content have been adjusted correctly.
+Tools like [DCP-o-matic 2](https://dcpomatic.com/) cannot directly adjust the gain of Atmos assets.*

-If you have other formats of Dolby Atmos® Master files (such as .atmos, ADM BWF, etc.), please use the free tool [Dolby Atmos Conversion Tool](https://professional.dolby.com/product/dolby-atmos-content-creation/dolby-atmos-conversion-tool/) to convert it to IMF IAB format.
+*Tip: If you have other formats of Dolby Atmos® Master files (such as .atmos, ADM BWF, etc.), please use the free tool [Dolby Atmos Conversion Tool](https://professional.dolby.com/product/dolby-atmos-content-creation/dolby-atmos-conversion-tool/) to convert it to IMF IAB format.*

-***Tip: If the IMF IAB files you hold can cause problems, please prioritize using the [Dolby Atmos Conversion Tool](https://professional.dolby.com/product/dolby-atmos-content-creation/dolby-atmos-conversion-tool/) to convert the file back to IMF IAB.
-The IMF IAB files created by this tool are more in line with the Dolby specification.***
+*Tip: If the IMF IAB files you hold can cause problems, please try to add option ```-f```, or prioritize using the [Dolby Atmos Conversion Tool](https://professional.dolby.com/product/dolby-atmos-content-creation/dolby-atmos-conversion-tool/) to convert the file back to IMF IAB.
+The IMF IAB files created by this tool are more in line with the specification.*

 After obtaining the IMF IAB ```.mxf``` file, use CineIA_CLI to convert it to DCP IAB.
 Run: